 Studies investigating the effect of PbB on blood pressure in humans are not conclusive (NICNAS, 2007; ASTDR, 2007).
 The cardiovascular endpoint of concern for humans when exposed to low levels of lead is an increase in systemic blood pressure.
 Longitudinal occupational studies investigating the possible relationship between low level lead exposure and blood pressure have been undertaken, with mixed results.
-Subsequently, based on the available literature, it is suggested that a relationship between low level exposure to lead and increased systemic blood pressure cannot be determined (NICNAS, 2007).
+Based on the available literature, a relationship between low level exposure to lead and increased systemic blood pressure cannot be determined (NICNAS, 2007).